On $\gamma_5$ schemes and the interplay of SMEFT operators in the Higgs-gluon coupling

-We point out that the functional form of Eq.~\eqref{eq:Agtt} is independent of the scheme used for $\gamma_5$.
+We point out that the fact that $K_{tG}$ factorises in Eq.~\eqref{eq:Agtt} does not depend on the scheme.
 The value of $K_{tG}$ depends on the scheme, and in particular $K_{tG}=0$ in BMHV.
 Remarkably, this implies that the structure of the divergences is different between the two schemes.
 This happens because of the combination of a scheme-independent pole of a loop integral with the scheme-dependent finite terms in Eq.~\eqref{eq:diag_tg}.
 On the other hand, we find that the divergent terms in $\mathcal{A}_{g_{h \bar{t}t}+m_t}$ are scheme-independent.